“I would advise against flying the Unsinkable III into the midst of angry dragons, Captain.”

 “Westwind told me about you when you visited the Dragon’s Hoard looking for me.
 Now, where is your female companion, My‑re?”

-“She’s traveling to the Twisted Lands and trying to stop the mere dragons Kata and Kuki from informing their owners of your passing,” Vomarian said.
+“She’s traveling to the Twisted Lands and trying to stop the mere dragons Kata and Kuki from informing their owners of your passing,” Vomarian informed.

 “Kata and Kuki?
 I do not know their names.
 However, I know the two families there.
-The whole lot are haughty inbreed drakes that have nothing better to do with their time than plan petty schemes.
+The whole lot is haughty, inbred drakes that have nothing better to do with their time than plan petty schemes.
 And it will be the nine hells before I am mated to one of them.
-So, My-re is heading to the mad realm of the Twisted Lands?
+So, My‑re is heading to the mad realm of the Twisted Lands?
 That was unwise,” Araminth said.

 “Why?
 She’s trying to keep your parents from wrongly hearing about your death,” Vomarian replied.

 “Yes, I dare say they would not be pleased to hear that.
-Nothing passes faster than gossip amongst my kind,” Araminth said, but more out loud than to him.
+Nothing passes faster than gossip among my kind,” Araminth commented, but more out loud than to him.

 “Yes, the entirety of the Rirorni Empire is at risk,” Vomarian said.

-Shrugging in agreement, Araminth asked, “So, what was your plan?”
+Shrugging in agreement, Araminth asked, “So, your plan?”

-“I’ve challenged Varick to a Dark Arena match for your freedom,” Vomarian Fae replied nodding his head to his opponent by the stone laid fighting pit in the ground.
+“I’ve challenged Varick to a Dark Arena match for your freedom,” Vomarian answered, nodding to his opponent by the stone-laid fighting pit in the ground.

 “That was unwise,” Araminth said.